 Vehicles can pose hazards to kids even when not on the road.
 For instance, automatic windows can strangle a child.
 When shopping for a car, see if window switches are designed like garage door openers to make it accidentally hard to close the window when there is an object in the way.

 Protecting a child in a car is up to parents, drivers, and automakers.
 When a child dies in an accident, each party who plays a role in keeping the child safe may be accountable for any child injuries.
-To learn more about what to you or a loved one can recover in a child passenger safety claim, contact our attorneys for a free consultation of your rights.
+To learn more about what to you or a loved one can recover in a child passenger safety claim, contact our Louisville car accident lawyers for a free consultation of your rights.